 “This collection is unique in the world.
 It is the largest hoard of its kind, dating from the very late

 16th to the early 17th century.
-Part of the reason why it’s so important is that jewelry tends to be broken up, refashioned, reworked, and so therefore doesn’t survive.
+Part of the reason why it’s so important is that jewellery tends to be broken up, refashioned, reworked, and so therefore doesn’t survive.
 Because this was buried and lay undisturbed for the better part of 300 years, it survived in the condition that it has.
-And it covers a huge spectrum of jewelry designs and types, but also gem material from many parts of the world, which really underlines London’s role in the international gem and jewelry trade in this period.”
+And it covers a huge spectrum of jewellery designs and types, but also gem material from many parts of the world, which really underlines London’s role in the international gem and jewellery trade in this period.”

-Weldon and Cathy Jonathan, a research librarian for GIA, share the history of the Cheapside Hoard in the Fall 2013 issue of Gems & Gemology.
+Weldon and Cathy Jonathan, a research librarian for GIA, share the history of the Cheapside Hoard in the Autumn 2013 issue of Gems & Gemology.